aliasghardev/project10-js/README.md

 - Created - 2023/11/24

-- Technologies Used - Html , tailwind , javascript
+- Technologies Used - Html , tailwind , responsive  , javascript

 - Hooks Used : useState